 Your Landing Page

 Keywords are the most crucial part of improving your landing page when striving to optimize your search engine results.
-Use keywords in your headlines, your domain, your URL, and your title tag and it will improve your ranking.
+Use keywords in your headlines, your domain name, your URL, and your title tag and it will improve your ranking.
 It is suggested that you should use each keyword at least two to three times in the first 100 words of your message.

 Spreading the Word